Pak waging proxy war as it can't win conventional one: Rajnath

 "It has chosen a path of proxy war through terrorism and I can tell you with full responsibility that Pakistan will not get anything but defeat," he said.
 India always had cordial and friendly relations with other countries, Singh said, adding that the country never had any extra-territorial ambitions but if provoked, it would not spare anyone.

 "We are committed to the sovereignty and security of the people of the country.
-But if someone runs terror camps on our soil or is involved in an attack, we know how to give a befitting reply," he asserted.
-The Indian Army is not only capable of protecting the borders of the country, but it is also capable of taking action across the borders.
+But if someone runs terror camps on their soil or is involved in an attack, we know how to give a befitting reply," he asserted.
+The Indian Army is not only capable of protecting the borders of the country, but it is also capable of taking action across the borders, he said.

 "The 2016 surgical strike in Pakistan Occupied Kashmir and airstrikes in Balakot in 2019 are examples of India's military capabilities," he said.
 Speaking about how terrorism has become a global threat, Singh said, "We have seen attacks like 9/11 in the US and 26/11 Mumbai attacks.
 The Indian Army, CRPF and police forces have time and again foiled attacks by the enemy state," he said.